How can we help you?

 The clipboard history is available in MyOffice Text.
 It can simultaneously store up to ten copied or cut entries.
 Each further entry overwrites the oldest existing entry.

-Data from the expanded clipboard is pasted while maintaining the original formatting.
+The data from the clipboard history is pasted with the original formatting preserved.

 Paste data